-Austria's alt-right: Hipsters or hatemongers?
+Austria's far-right: Hipsters or hatemongers?

 Across Europe, the tide of new arrivals has prompted waves of anti-immigrant sentiment; far-right parties such as France's National Front and Austria's Freedom Party are seeing a surge in support.

-Sellner is a big fan of US President-elect Donald Trump, who he calls "God Emperor."
+Sellner is a big fan of US President-elect Donald Trump, whom he calls "God Emperor."
 He hopes Trump's election victory -- on a platform that included plans to build a wall along the Mexican border and a ban on Muslim immigrants -- will further inspire the far-right across the continent.

 The Identity Movement began in France, but has since spread to Austria, Denmark and Germany.
 It appeals to a younger generation seeking to distance itself from the openly racist, xenophobic far-right parties of the past.